A Guide to Hiking Mount Toubkal in 2 Days

 • An experienced local guide (Abdul, who was a machine!)

-• All meals (lunches and dinner at the refuge)
+• All meals (lunches and dinner at the refuge, mint tea and a snack)

 • One-night accommodation at Refuge de Toubkal